API

 content

 Plain memory content for direct writes.
+Required when `messages` is absent.

 messages

 Conversation messages for ingest-based writes.
+Required when `content` is absent.

 agent_id